MovieLabs/mddf/mddf-lib/doc/developers/FAQ.md

 ### 2. How do you add support for a new version of the Avails XLSX template?

-Step1: update the enum `AvailsSheet.Version`
+Step 1: update the enum `AvailsSheet.Version`

 Step 2: add any required code to `AvailsSheet.identifyVersion()`